 Poorly performing septic systems in your area are discharging over 1,350 kilograms of nutrients and over 13 trillion viruses every year into your local environment.
 This nutrient discharge to our waterways is equivalent to dumping 900 bags of fertilizer into our waterways each year!
 Excess nutrients harm aquatic life and can make waterway conditions toxic.

 Poorly performing septic systems can also be a nuisance for you and your neighbours by creating unpleasant odour and soggy backyards.

 Between 10 July and 4 August 2017, we ran an online forum where you could have your say about which sewerage service you think is best for Monbulk.
-While the forum has now closed for comment, you can still visit the page and read the comments posted by people in the Monbulk community.

 People were asked to watch the 5 minute video about the two possible sewerage options for Monbulk, and post their opinion on Yarra Valley Water’s preferred sewerage option.

 In total, we had 102 participants.
 The comments we received on the forum have been reviewed, and helped to inform our decision about how to provide Monbulk with a sewerage service.